A week free of interruptions

 I had a long email from a Jewish friend in Australia about the situation in Gaza.
 We had a long email correspondence and I thought afterwards that both sides have grievances but it’s about time it was defined as a modern, not a medieval matter.
 Killing doesn’t get you very far but destroys too many young men and families.

-The troubles in the Middle East and the Balkans, as it was known, are all caused by the indiscriminate carving up of countries after world war one, by drawing lines on a map without taking any account of the language spoken or what Gods they prayed to.
+The troubles in the Middle East and the Balkans, as it was known, are all caused by the indiscriminate carving up of countries after world war one, by drawing lines on a map without taking any account of natural land boundaries, the language spoken or what Gods they prayed to.

 I came home to find all my in trays full.